wcjohnson/lightscript-eslint/README.md

 Warn when a `const` keyword is unnecessary because of LightScript implicit `const`.

+- Included in `recommended` preset.

 ### `@lightscript/unnecessary-semi`

 Warn when a `;` is unnecessary according to LightScript ASI rules.

+- Included in `recommended` preset.

 ### `@lightscript/unnecessary-comma`

 Warn when a `,` is unnecessary according to LightScript list separator rules.

+- Included in `recommended` preset.

 ## Known Issues